cambboyle/the-recipe-vault/README.md

 <details>
 <summary>Future features</summary>

 - Profile Picture: Allow users to upload their own profile picture.
-(Logic is implemented, but nowhere to store the uploads)
+(Logic is implemented, but nowhere to store the uploads apart from local storage)
 - Recipe Images: Allow users to upload their own recipe images.
 - Recipe ratings and reviews: Allow users to rate recipes and leave reviews.
 - Meal planning: Implement a feature that lets users plan their meals for the week using saved recipes.